• Jun 09, 2025

 10. The Karkardooma Delhi Court

-The paranormal activities in the Karkardooma Delhi Court are the most unusual and evident among all the haunted places in Delhi.
+The paranormal activity at the Karkardooma Delhi Court is the most unusual and evident among all the haunted places in Delhi.
 The occurrence of supernatural events is relatively high, so much so that it often gets the attention of the media as well as the lawyers and staff working there.

-- Incidents: CCTV footage revealed computers malfunctioning and drawers opening and closing repeatedly on their own during the evening.
+• Incidents: CCTV footage revealed that computers were malfunctioning and drawers were opening and closing repeatedly on their own during the evening.
 Strange things were also recorded, like a white figure appearing from the wall.

 11. Malcha Mahal